Cad Bane: Characterization

 The official Star Wars Databank describes Cad Bane as "a ruthless bounty hunter" and "the preeminent blaster-for-hire in the galaxy".
-He is cold, cruel, calculating, selfish, and will "track his prey to the ends of the galaxy" for the right price.
+He is cold, cruel, calculating, selfish, and wholly willing to "track his prey to the ends of the galaxy" for the right price.
+During the opening ceremony of a bounty hunting tournament, Count Dooku goes so far as to state that Bane "needs no introduction".
 Bane cares little for the sinister motives of his employers such as Darth Sidious, and has no qualms about harming and murdering innocents and even children in pursuit of his quarry.
-Examples of Bane's sadistic tendencies include his brutal torture and execution of Jedi Master Bolla Ropal, as well as his willingness to kill another bounty hunter simply because he had a hat he liked.
-Bane's lack of morality and disregard for collateral damage have earned him a reputation as one of the galaxy's most notorious mercenaries, which often puts him into conflict with more honorable hunters, such as Boba Fett.
-During the opening ceremony of a tournament for bounty hunters, Count Dooku goes so far as to state that Bane "needs no introduction".
-Despite his reputation, however, Bane is not without honor, as proven on several occasions, such as the time he saved Rako Hardeen (actually Obi-Wan Kenobi in disguise) when Moralo Eval tried to kill him by dropping him into a fire pit.
-Bane had come to respect Hardeen after the latter had also saved Bane's life more than once, and told Eval that if he wanted to kill Hardeen, then to "do it like a man."
+Examples of his sadistic tendencies include his brutal torture and execution of Jedi Master Bolla Ropal, as well as his willingness to kill another bounty hunter simply for having a hat that he liked.
+Bane's lack of morality, disregard for collateral damage, and staunch belief in only looking out for himself earn him a reputation as one of the galaxy's most notorious mercenaries, which often puts him into conflict with more honorable hunters, such as Boba Fett.
+Although he considers compassion for others to be a liability, Bane is not entirely without a code of honor; he saves Rako Hardeen (actually Obi-Wan Kenobi in disguise) when Moralo Eval tries to drop him into a fire pit, telling Eval to kill Hardeen like a man instead of at the push of a button.

-As a Duros, Cad Bane has blue skin, red eyes and a tall and slim frame.
+As a Duros, Bane has blue skin, red eyes, and a tall and slim frame.
 He often wears a wide-brimmed hat and has a habit of chewing on toothpicks.
-Although his species lacks great physical strength, Bane is a very wily individual and possesses a brilliant strategic mind, demonstrated in both his meticulous preparation for and spontaneous improvisation during missions.
+Although his species lacks great physical strength, Bane is a very wily individual and possesses a brilliant strategic mind, demonstrated in both his meticulous preparation for missions and his ability to spontaneously improvise when things do not go according to plan.
 He is frequently able to outsmart his enemies, including the Jedi and other criminals, and has proven capable of leading team efforts in spite of his preference for working alone.

-Cad Bane is renowned as one of the galaxy's most skilled marksmen and gunslingers.
-His primary weapons are a pair of LL-30 blaster pistols, which he has used with exceptional speed and proficiency in quick draw duels to best the likes of Hunter, Cobb Vanth and Boba Fett.
-Bane's outfit is integrated with an arsenal of deadly weaponry to ensure that he is prepared for any situation that may arise.
-Each of his wrist gauntlets is equipped with a grappling hook launcher, a concealed bola, an electro stunner, poison darts, knockout gas, a flamethrower, and various remote control devices.
+Bane is renowned as one of the galaxy's fastest and most skilled marksmen and gunslingers.
+His primary weapons are a pair of LL-30 blaster pistols, which he has used with exceptional speed and proficiency in quick draw duels to best the likes of Hunter, Cobb Vanth, and Boba Fett.
+Bane's outfit is integrated with an arsenal of deadly weaponry and paraphernalia specifically designed to counter the abilities of the Jedi.
 His breathing tube apparatus prevents him from being Force-choked and his rocket boots allow him to outpace Force-imbued Jedi in combat.
+Each of his vambraces is equipped with a grappling hook launcher, a knockout gas dispenser, a flamethrower, an electric stunner, and various remote control devices.
+Bane also carries bolas and explosives.